Parameters and Classification of Industrial Disputes

-breadcrumb arrow Rahul's Noteblog breadcrumb arrow Notes on Industrial Relations breadcrumb arrow Parameters and Classification of Industrial Disputes
+> Rahul's Noteblog > Notes on Industrial Relations > Parameters & Classification of Industrial Disputes

 For a dispute to become an industrial dispute, the following parameters have to be met: